tonghuikang/codecomp/template/README.md

 px a
 ```

-I should write a script to clean up logging and unused imports.
+To clean up unused imports, run `autoflake --in-place --remove-all-unused-imports a.py` or `pxa a`.

 #### Recursion